rafaelcalcada/aigbdd/README.md

 ```
 ./aiglec [aig-file-1] [aig-file-2]
 ```
-You can generate a graphical visualization for both AIGs and their associated BDDs appending `-v` in the command line.
+You can generate graphical visualization for both AIGs (and their associated BDDs) appending `-v` in the command line.
 For example:
 ```
 ./aiglec graph/test1.aag graph/test2.aag -v
 ```